 Good food shouldn't come at the cost of the earth we and our pets so dearly love.
 In our efforts to drive sustainability within the pet food industry, it's become apparent how difficult this task is, and how lots of sustainable efforts are not perfect solutions.
 We believe our pets deserve good food and that inevitably has an impact on the world around us.
-We make conscious decisions to opt for the more sustainable options and work closely with our suppliers and industry influencers to drive transparency in pet food and research so that we're all able to take informed decisions.
+We make conscious decisions to opt for the more sustainable options and work closely with our suppliers and industry influencers to understand how to improve their sourcing to meet our requirements.

-Transparency and responsible ingredient sourcing is at the core of what we do and we opt for sustainable certifications on our ingredients.
+Transparency and responsible ingredient sourcing is at the core of what we do and we opt for sustainable certifications on our ingredients wherever possible.
 Meat and fish are the biggest ingredients we use and the ingredients with the biggest impact.
-All of the fish we use in our wet and dry food is either ASC certified, MSC certified or Organic.
+Where possible the fish we use in our wet and dry food is either ASC certified, or MSC certified.
 In the most simplified form, these certifications exist to verify that the fish are from a certified sustainable source and will be available to all future generations.
 Read on to learn how these regulations help protect our oceans and fish stocks.

 Why is sustainable fish sourcing so important?

 Over the last 20 years there has been growing concern for the well-being of our oceans and natural fish stocks.
 A third of all commercially caught fish are being harvested at biologically unsustainable levels according to the UN Food and Agriculture Organization and 52% are fully exploited according to the FAO.
 Nation's whose own fish stocks have depleted below the levels of demand are trawling further out at sea or into other countries' territorial waters, and warming oceans caused by climate change are further threatening the collapse of immensely valuable ecosystems.